Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: Selection criteria

 ~ We reconstruct the decay chain $e^+e^-\to\chi_{bJ}\,\pi^+\pi^-\pi^0$, $\chi_{bJ}\to\Upsilon(1S)\gamma$, and $\Upsilon(1S)\to\ell^+\ell^-~(\ell=e~{\rm or}~\mu)$, where the decay to $\pi^+\pi^-\pi^0$ may proceed via the $\omega$.

-The selection requirements are optimized using a figure of merit defined as $S/\sqrt{S+B}$, where $S$ is the number of expected signal events and $B$ is the number of background events in generic MC samples.
 For Belle data, the following selection criteria are applied.
 All charged tracks are required to originate from the vicinity of the interaction point; the impact parameters perpendicular to and along the beam direction with respect to the interaction point are required to be less than $1$~cm and $4$~cm, respectively.
 We require the number of charged tracks to be four.
 Additionally for each charged track, information from different detector subsystems including specific ionization in the CDC, time measurements in the TOF, and the response of the ACC are combined to form a likelihood $\mathcal{L}_i$ for particle species $i$, where $i$ = $\pi$, $K$, or $p$~\cite{pid}.
 Charged tracks with $\mathcal{R}_\pi=\frac{\mathcal{L}_\pi}{\mathcal{L}_K+\mathcal{L}_\pi}>0.6$ are identified as pions.
 With this selection, the pion identification efficiency is 94\% and the kaon misidentification rate is 6\%.